Want to be a part of something amazing? We are seeking superstars to help us with our summer initiatives and programs!

 Status: Full Time, Temporary from mid May to end of August

 This is an exciting role full of variety, and the opportunity to have input into BIA communications strategies, initiatives, events and promotions.
 Our culture is incredibly positive, enthusiastic and above all passionate about Downtown New West!
-Summer Ambassadors' primary focus will be in planning, executing, and evaluating BIA programs, events, and marketing initiatives.
+Summer Ambassadors' primary focus will be in planning, executing, and evaluating BIA programs, events, and marketing initiatives but may also include working on public space activation projects, economic development research, and building community in various ways.

 Events & Experiences Planning